 To avoid caregiver burnout, make sure you take at least a few minutes to do something you enjoy every day.
-Stay in touch with friends and keep up with hobbies whenever possible.
+Stay in touch with friends and keep up with hobbies when you can.
 Find a friend or relative to be your support person.
-You can also join an online or local caregiver support group through the Alzheimer's Association.
+You can also join an online or local caregiver support group through the Alzheimer’s Association.

-While your loved one is still able to make important decisions, contact an attorney about drafting advance directives.
-These are legal documents that spell out the patient's preferences for medical treatments and end-of-life care.
-The patient should designate someone to make health care decisions and manage finances on his behalf.
-This will help avoid confusion later on if he’s no longer able to state his or her wishes.
+While your loved one is still able to make important decisions, talk to an attorney about drafting advance directives.
+These are legal documents that spell out what he wants in terms of medical treatments and end-of-life care.
+He should name someone to make health care decisions and manage finances on his behalf.
+This will help avoid confusion later on if he’s no longer able to state his wishes.

 Home Health Care

-Many patients express a desire to stay in their own homes as long as possible.
-Unfortunately, they may have trouble getting dressed or using the bathroom on their own as the disease advances.
-A home health aide can assist with personal hygiene and other daily tasks.
+Many people want to stay in their own homes as long as possible.
+That’s not easy if they have trouble getting dressed or using the bathroom on their own.
+A home health aide can help with personal hygiene and other daily tasks.
 You can also check with your local Area Agency on Aging for information on services that deliver meals or provide transportation to the elderly.
-Most communities have an Area Agency on Aging that provides such services.

 There may come a day when your loved one can no longer be cared for at home.
-If he or she does not need 24-hour nursing care, an assisted-living facility may be an appropriate choice.
-ALFs provide housing, meals, and activities, but are much less expensive than nursing homes.
-Look for a facility with an Alzheimer's special care unit, which delivers 24-hour supervision and personal care to meet the needs of people with dementia.
+If she doesn’t need 24-hour nursing care, an assisted-living facility may be good choice.
+They provide housing, meals, and activities, but are much less expensive than nursing homes.
+Look for one with an Alzheimer’s special care unit that can give 24-hour supervision and personal care to meet the needs of people with dementia.

-People with advanced Alzheimer's may lose the ability to walk, talk, or respond to others.
-Eventually, the disease can hinder vital functions, such as the ability to swallow.
-Patients in this stage may benefit from hospice care, which provides pain relief and comfort for the terminally ill.
+People with advanced Alzheimer’s may lose their ability to walk, talk, or respond to others.
+Eventually, the disease can hinder vital functions, like the ability to swallow.
+This may be the time to switch to hospice care, which provides pain relief and comfort for people with terminal illnesses.

-Children may feel confused, afraid, or even resentful when a family member is affected by Alzheimer's.
-Let the child know these feelings are normal and answer his or her questions about the illness honestly.
-Help the child celebrate happy memories of your loved one.
+Children may feel confused, afraid, or even resentful when a family member has Alzheimer’s.
+Let the child know these feelings are normal and answer her questions about the illness honestly.
+Help her celebrate happy memories of your loved one.
 You could create a scrapbook with pictures from happier times.

-If you're caring for a relative with Alzheimer's, you might be wondering if there's anything you can do to reduce your own risk.
-Research in this area is ongoing, but diet and exercise appear key.
-Studies indicate a lower risk among people who eat a Mediterranean diet rich in vegetables, fish, and nuts.
-Research also suggests those who are the most physically active are the least likely to get Alzheimer's.
+Is there anything you can do to lower your chances of getting this disease?
+Research in this area is ongoing, but diet and exercise appear to be important.
+Studies show people who eat a Mediterranean diet rich in vegetables, fish, and nuts and get plenty of physical activity are the least likely to get Alzheimer’s.

 1) Bernd Eberle/Blue Line Pictures/Image Bank